purelb/purelb/content/install/config/_index.md

   local:
     v4pool:
       aggregation: default
-      pool: 172.32.100.225-172.30.100.229
+      pool: 172.32.100.225-172.32.100.229
-      subnet: 192.168.100.0/24
+      subnet: 172.32.100.0/24
     v6pool:
       aggregation: default
       pool: fc00:370:155:0:8000::/126
       subnet: fc00:370:155::/64
 ```

 A Service Group is configured for each pool of addresses needed by the k8s cluster.
-Service Groups support Dual Stack, therefore a service group can contain both IPv4 and IPv6 addresses
+Service Groups support Dual Stack, therefore a service group can contain both IPv4 and IPv6 addresses.

 parameter | type | Description
 -----|----|------
 v4pool | IPv4 AFI | Contains configuration for IPv4 address
 v6pool | IPv6 AFI | Contains configuration for IPv6 address

 Each Address Family contains the following:

 parameter | type | Description
 -------|----|---
-subnet | IPv4 or IPv6 CIDR.|  Configured with the subnet that the pool addresses will be allocated.
+subnet | IPv4 or IPv6 CIDR| Configured with the subnet that contains all of the pool addresses.
 PureLB uses this information to compute how the address is added to the cluster.
-pool | ipv4 or IPv6 CIDR or range | The specific range of addresses that will be allocated.
-Can be expressed as a CIRD or range of addresses.
+pool | IPv4 or IPv6 CIDR or range | The specific range of addresses that will be allocated.
+Can be expressed as a CIDR or range of addresses.
 Aggregation | "default" or int 8-128 | The aggregator changes the address mask of the allocated address from the subnet mask to the specified mask.

 #### Configuring Aggregation
 Aggregation configuration brings a capability commonly used in routers to control how addresses are advertised.
 When a Service Group is defined with _aggregation: default_ the prefix mask will be used from the subnet.
 PureLB will create an address from the allocated address and subnets mask that is applied to the appropriate interface.
 Put simply, the services API provides an address, _192.168.1.100_, if _aggregation: default_ the resulting address applied to the interface by PureLB will be _192.168.151.100/24_. (added to the local interface if it matches the subnet otherwise the virtual interface).
-Similarly for IPv6, _fc:00:370:155:0:8000::/126
+Similarly for IPv6, _fc:00:370:155:0:8000::/126_
 will result in the address _fc:00:370:155:0:8000::/64_ being added.
-Adding an address to an interface also updates the routing table, therefore if its a new network, (not new address), a new routing table entry is added.
+Adding an address to an interface also updates the routing table, therefore if it's a new network (not new address), a new routing table entry is added.
 This is how routes are further distributed into the network via the virtual interface and node routing software.

 The primary purpose of of Aggregation is to change the way that routing distributes the address.
 Changing the aggregator impacts when the prefix is added to the routing table.